MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-channel-tab.md

 > [!TIP]
 > At minimum, provide some brief information about your app on this page since this may be the first time users are learning about it.
 You also could include custom configuration options or an [authentication workflow](../tabs/how-to/authentication/auth-aad-sso.md), which is common on tab configuration pages.

-## Allow tab to be configured and installed
+## Allow the tab to be configured and installed

 For users to successfully configure and install the channel tab, you must add the host URL you set up when [creating and running your first app](../build-your-first-app/build-and-run.md) to the configuration page component.